Guidelines and regulations

 It is the student's responsibility to take the necessary administrative steps with sufficient anticipation to allow the Committees the time for evaluating the proposal, prior the beginning of the Internship, and to be able to modify the Career Plan to include the internship (information on the Career Plans are available here).

 A standard agreement between the hosting institution and the Turin University needs to be stipulated.
 For all the institutions present in the lists of the two job placement offices, the agreement is already signed.
 If not, refer to the homepage of the Job Placement office of the School of Natural Sciences for more details.

 The Internship Proposal is sent to the Internship and Orientation Committee via email (firstname.lastname@example.org).
-The committee will evaluate the proposal and provide a recommendation to the Executive Board for the final approval.
+The committee will evaluate the proposal and provide a adequacy evaluation to the Executive Board.

 During the internship, compile and sign the presence logbook.

 For further information, please contact the Internship and Orientation Committee at the address email@example.com